-All loans must be classified into one of the following four categories using the criteria provided.

-a.
-Current Credit Facilities
+All loans must be classified into one of the following four categories using the criteria provided. a.
+Current Credit Facilities b.
+Watch Credit Facilities

 Well-documented facilities granted to financially sound customers where no weaknesses exist.
 All such loans are performing in accordance with their contractual terms and are assessed as fully protected by the current sound net worth and paying capacity of the borrower.